Vidiinfinitum/Roblox-Simple-Computer-System/Workspace/Modules/README.md

 * **GameController.lua** acts as the central controller.
 * Child modules implement the different screens and interactions of the game application.

-This hierarchical organization allows each feature to remain independent while keeping the main controllers responsible only for coordinating the flow between modules, making the system easier to maintain and extend.